AlfredStenwin/Advanced-Selenium-Automation-Framework/Readme.txt

 Only 3 sample tests are added now to give an idea of how to write the test cases but there are plans to add more test cases to give the users a better idea of the framework.

 Framework can be easily extended to use Appium for Android / iOS or Windows based apps using WinAppDirver by adding the respective drivers and capabilities in the driver factory.
 Also add the dependencies in the pom.xml file

+Note: Even though perallel execution is supported by Selenium and TestNG, it is not supported in current form of this framework.
+To run in parallel, ThreadLocal should be used to make it thread-safe.
+But since the decorator pattern is used to support logging, parallel run will cause errors.